SEN 21

-Senátor 21 (SEN 21) is a political movement established in 2017 by Senator Václav Láska.
+SEN 21, formerly Senator 21 (Senátor 21), is a Czech political movement established in 2017 by Senator Václav Láska after leaving the Green Party.
 The party's candidate Tomáš Goláň won the 2018 Zlín by-election.

 The party joined the European Democratic Party in February 2019.

+In October 2023 Senator 21 and Volt Czechia announced that they would be standing in the 2024 European elections with a joint list.